jim-collier/bash-5-ultimate-guide/CODE_STYLE.md

 For example: Google's "two space indentation" rule: Like, what the heck man, that's ridiculous.
 But we have to remember, this guide was only for their *own* internal consistency across innumerable code-bases, and going back to to their start in the 90s.
 In 1999, they were coding on - at best - 17" 4:3 CRTs with 1024x768 resolution.

 There's no good reason modern non-Google programmers should observe such a rule.
-In fact, it could encourge (or at least fail to discourage) bad code practices such as over-nesting (which is covered in *this* guide.)
+In fact, it could encourage (or at least fail to discourage) bad code practices such as over-nesting (which is covered in *this* guide.)

 Some studies (e.g. [Bauer et al. 2019](https://www.researchgate.net/publication/335497893_Indentation_Simply_a_Matter_of_Style_or_Support_for_Program_Comprehension)) suggest that 4 spaces improve code readability, but arguably there just aren't yet any high-quality, conclusive studies on the matter.